Slave Narratives in French and British America, 1700-1848

 University of Notre Dame London Global Gateway

-This conference seeks to propel our thinking about how we understand the quotidian existence of enslaved people in the two biggest slave systems in the Greater Caribbean during the height of plantation slavery.
+This symposium seeks to propel our thinking about how we understand the quotidian existence of enslaved people in the two biggest slave systems in the Greater Caribbean during the height of plantation slavery.
 Specifically, this conference focuses on alternative types of slave narratives and interrogates how such narratives were produced, the slave societies in which slave narratives existed and the meanings that we can attach to such narratives.
 The overall aim is to get more information about the everyday lives—including the spiritual lives—of slaves in the major two plantation empires in the Greater Caribbean.
 This should allow us to begin to move beyond planter narratives and accounts of slave life that outline demographic, material and economic realities in order to understand more fully enslaved persons’ lived experience.
-For French colonies, this means paying especially close attention to religion, since Catholic instruction was a formal requirement of enslavement.
-The conference will be the first ever dedicated to rethinking slave narratives in comparative British and French colonial perspective and will bring together some the world’s most eminent scholars of slavery.
-As such, this interdisciplinary gathering promises to be innovative, path-breaking and of profound significance.
+This interdisciplinary conference will be the first ever dedicated to rethinking slave narratives in comparative British and French colonial perspective and promises to be innovative, path-breaking and of profound significance.

 This event is co-sponsored by the University of Notre Dame and the University of Melbourne.
 Additional support was provided by the Global Collaboration Initiative, the Institute for Scholarship in the Liberal Arts Henkels Conference Grant, the Nanovic Institute of European Studies, and the Departments of American Studies, Africana Studies, and History at the University of Notre Dame.

 Conference registration is available here; registration for this event is free but required.

 Sophie White (University of Notre Dame) and Trevor Burnard (University of Melbourne)